Admissibility procedure

 • due to their personal circumstances would have been reasonably expected to make a relevant claim in the safe third country.[3]

 The inadmissibility process is set out in the guidance.[4]
 The first stage is that the Home Office will make a preliminary assessment of whether it appears the case is suitable for the inadmissibility process (i.e. where a person has travelled through Europe to get to the UK).
 Enquiries as to the route of travel are also a routine part of the screening process in all cases.
-The asylum seeker’s account of their route of travel and other evidence of the person having lived in or travelled through a country will influence whether the application is referred to the Third Country Unit.[5]
+The asylum applicant’s account of their route of travel and other evidence of the person having lived in or travelled through a country will influence whether the application is referred to the Third Country Unit.[5]
 If it is deemed suitable, then the case will be sent to the Third Country Unit.
 If it is not deemed suitable by that Unit, they will return the case to the asylum team.

 If the Third Country Unit does consider that the claim may be considered inadmissible, they will issue a ‘notice of intent’ which states the country of possible return.
 The final stage is a decision on whether or not the claim will be admitted to the asylum system in the UK.